we-learn-js/js-training/src/slideshow/slides/AsyncProgramming.md

 > Promises are now the official way to provide async return values in both JavaScript and the DOM.

-> The Promise object is used for asynchronous computations.
-A Promise represents a value which may be available now, or in the future, or never.
+> The `Promise` object is used for asynchronous computations. **A promise represents a value** which may be available now, or in the future, or never.

 [Check the docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)